“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 That said, even when choosing between touring and grand-touring tires, there are some things you need to look out for.
 Firstly, touring tires (sometimes called passenger tires) are designed for smaller and slower vehicles, including sub-compact cars, compact cars, mid-size sedans, and smaller crossovers.
 Grand-touring tires are designed for slightly larger or more powerful vehicles, like V6 versions of mid-size sedans or premium sedans from BMW, Lexus, and Mercedes-Benz.
 If you own a larger crossover or SUV, you will need Crossover/SUV Touring tires with larger sidewalls and higher loading capacities.

 The biggest advantage of tires in the touring category is longevity.
-Some models today are offered with up to 90,000-mile treadwear warranty, which is amazing considering the price you pay for them.
+Some models today are offered with up to a 90,000-mile treadwear warranty, which is amazing considering the price you pay for them.
 That’s almost twice as much as what you’d get on high-performance tires, mind you.
-Then, touring and grand-touring tires also offer much better ride quality than any other type of tire, and produce much less noise on the highway.
+Then, touring and grand-touring tires also offer much better ride quality than any other type of tire and produce much less noise on the highway.
 If you cover a lot of miles annually, you’ll need a set of touring or grand-touring tires.